rwoz-datasci/getncleandata/CodeBook.md

 ### The Summarised Dataset

-The dataset obatained by goal "1." is grouped by actitvity and subject id.
+The dataset obtained by goal "1." is grouped by actitvity and subject id.
 Multiple rows are then replaced by their mean value.
 The result is one row of means per activity and subject id, i.e. 30 rows per activity as there are 30 distinct subject ids.
 The rows are sorted in